InnerSourceCommons/InnerSourcePatterns/duplicated-projects.md

 * This could apply to more than just InnerSource situations

 ## Context
-* Multiple teams (doing inner source or not) are trying to tackle the same problem.
+* Multiple teams (doing InnerSource or not) are trying to tackle the same problem.
 * Managers want to run the project in their way.
 * Manager B gets upset if something Manager A does breaks B's team.
 * It's easier to be mean when you're not face-to-face.